WICG/html-in-canvas/security-privacy-questionnaire.md

      them?

      Since the feature renders pixels from DOM elements into 3D contexts, those pixels can now be accessed by script.
 This requires ensuring that no PII is present in those pixels, for example different styles for visited links, spell check etc. The algorithm for painting an element into a texture will be hardened to ensure no such data is leaked.

+     TODO(schenney) This needs expansion.

 04. How do the features in your specification deal with sensitive information?

-     See answer above, the feature ensures sensitive user information on the DOM content is removed when painting it into a texture which will be accessible to script.
+     See answer above, the feature ensures no sensitive user information on the DOM content is available when painting it into a texture which will be accessible to script.

 05. Do the features in your specification introduce new state for an origin that persists across browsing sessions?